Zeroth-Order Constrained Optimization from a Control Perspective via Feedback Linearization: Feedback-Linearization-Inspired Zeroth-order Algorithm

 \textbf{Challenge.} \cref{eq:lambda-t-derivation} requires access to the exact Jacobian~$J_h(x_t)$, which is not available in the ZO regime.
 At first glance, this seems to present a fundamental obstacle.

-\textbf{Insight.} A closer examination reveals that the full knowledge of~$J_h(x_t)$ is in fact unnecessary: we only need the products~$J_h(x_t)\wnabla f(x_t)$ and $J_h(x_t)\wJ_h(x_t)^\top$.
-In other words, instead of recovering the entire Jacobian, it suffices to evaluate its inner product along $m+1$ prescribed directions: the estimated gradient $\wnabla f(x_t)$ and the rows of $\wJ_h(x_t)$.
+\textbf{Insight.} A closer examination reveals that full access to $J_h(x_t)$ is unnecessary: it suffices to compute the Jacobian--vector products $J_h(x_t)\,\wnabla f(x_t)$ and $J_h(x_t)\,\wJ_h(x_t)^\top$.
+Equivalently, one only needs directional derivatives of $h$ along the directions $\wnabla f(x_t)$ and the rows of $\wJ_h(x_t)$, rather than the full Jacobian.
 Crucially, these Jacobian–vector products can be efficiently approximated using standard two-point estimators as follows, thereby rendering the scheme implementable in the ZO setting: